LungCellAtlas/HLCA/README.md

 ## Map your own data to the HLCA and/or perform HLCA-based label transfer:
 If you would like to map your own data to the HLCA to obtain an atlas-based low-dimensional embedding (compatible with the atlas), and for label transfer and identification of unknown and disease affected cell types there are multiple places to do that:<br>
 - [The Jupyter notebook tutorial](https://github.com/theislab/scarches/blob/hlca_tutorial_improvements/notebooks/hlca_map_classify.ipynb) of [scArches](https://www.nature.com/articles/s41587-021-01001-7) for mapping data to the HLCA (including label transfer and an atlas-based low-dimensional embedding).
 This approach was used and verified in the paper.<br>
-- [FASTGenomics](link to follow once updated to HLCA v1.1).
+- [FASTGenomics](https://beta.fastgenomics.org/analyses/detail-analysis-d85cb82af90d42bd9bc3086c1dc035c1#Result&scArches).
 Same as above, but **automated** mapping via a web browser, see also [here](docs/fastgenomics-hlca-mapping.gif) for a short video demonstrating how to map your data.<br>
-- [Azimuth, older HLCA version, to be updated](https://app.azimuth.hubmapconsortium.org/app/human-lung-v2) for automated mapping with Azimuth (including label transfer and a UMAP visualization).
-This approach was not used in the paper.<br>
+- [Azimuth](https://azimuth.hubmapconsortium.org/references/#Human%20-%20Lung%20v2%20%28HLCA%29) for automated mapping with Azimuth, including label transfer and a UMAP visualization.
+(Note that this approach was not used in the paper).<br>
-- CZI reference mapping portal: coming soon.<br>

 [The HLCA scANVI-based reference model](https://zenodo.org/record/7599104#.ZF5kPS8Rpqs) can be found on Zenodo<br>